Current Status (13/3/2013)

 The IHU (or Integrated Housekeeping Unit) is the essential central satellite system control computer.

-This unit is completed and integrated into the final assembly unit now under software development.
+This unit is completed and integrated into the final assembly.

 Tray No 5 -The receivers.

-This completed tray holds the a 70 cm linear transponder receiver and two 70cm FM receivers, one for the FM transponder, the other a telemetry receiver for control and command.
+This completed tray holds the 70cm linear transponder receiver and two 70cm FM receivers, one for the FM transponder, the other a telemetry receiver for control and command.

-This completed system is integrated into the final assembly unit and running "on-air" using antenna external to the Albany AMSAT-ZL/Massey University Clean Room.
+This completed system is integrated into the final assembly unit and running "on-air" using external antenna while KiwiSAT sits in its clean environment chamber at ponga Road.

 The Attic.